World Union of Jewish Students: 1991–1998

 Indeed, WUJS was now active on many fronts within the spectrum of Zionist activity.
 Committed to the rescue and absorption of Jewish immigrant communities, it was also concerned with the internal struggles of the community in Israel.
 In January 1991, a matter of days before the outbreak of the Gulf War, WUJS hosted a conference entitled 'Paths to Peace,' including Jewish students from around the world and Israeli students, both Jewish and Arab.

 Of necessity, programming would gradually move away from that at even-handedness.
-Palestinian leadership was included in each program, and groups were often hosted at the home of the Egyptian Ambassador.
+Palestinian leadership was included in each program, and groups were often hosted at the home of the Egyptian ambassador.
 One such group to visit Israel during Dan Levy's term was the Youth League of the African National Congress.
 The tour, run in cooperation with the South African Union of Jewish Students, was the first official visit of an ANC delegation to Israel.
 On other political fronts, WUJS organized a worldwide campaign on behalf of Syrian Jewry as well as a critical visit to the Jewish communities and political bodies of war-torn Yugoslavia.
 Still, by the end of Levy's tenure, it was clear that while political crises and struggles would always mark the Jewish historical landscape, this was no longer the major thrust of Jewish student concern.
 The new priorities of literacy and personal leadership set in motion during Levy's term were fostered and enhanced by subsequent Chairpersons.

 Australian David Gold, who assumed the position in 1994, termed the new direction of the World Union 'Jewish Revitalization.'
-In his own statements, he confessed that this would 'not generate media publicity or meetings with politicians, it [was] an internally directed issue.'
+In his own statements, he confessed that this would "not generate media publicity or meetings with politicians, it [was] an internally directed issue."
 But popular or not, the notion took hold.
-It was formalized by Belgian Claude Kandiyoti, the Chairperson who in 1996 produced 'The WUJS Vision,' a document stressing the idea that 'a Jew of substance is a Jew of knowledge.'
-More than a mere slogan, the statement reflected the new array of priority issues and program areas within WUJS, among them Jewish literacy, the connection to Israel, and the promotion of tolerance and pluralism, it also incorporated the emerging theme of Israel-Diaspora Relations that would fully evolve during the coming years.
+It was formalized by Claude Kandiyoti, the Belgian chairperson who in 1996 produced 'The WUJS Vision,' a document stressing the idea that "a Jew of substance is a Jew of knowledge."
+The statement reflected the new array of priority issues and program areas within WUJS, among them Jewish literacy, the connection to Israel, and the promotion of tolerance and pluralism, it also incorporated the emerging theme of Israel-Diaspora Relations that would fully evolve during the coming years.

-At the extraordinary Congress of 1997, celebrating a century of Modern Zionism, Ilanit Sasson Melchior was elected WUJS’ first Israeli Chairperson.
+At the extraordinary Congress of 1997, celebrating a century of Modern Zionism, Ilanit Sasson Melchior was elected WUJS' first Israeli Chairperson.
 During her term, Sasson Melchior continued Kandiyoti's emphasis on pro-active, educational programming and at the same time expanded on the Israel-Diaspora theme of the preceding years.
 As part of the WUJS vision of those times, every member union visiting Israel was expected to take part in a meeting with Israeli students to explore similarities and differences.
 In 1998, together with the National Union of Israeli Students, WUJS spearheaded a campaign entitled 'Am Echad' to send Israeli students to Diaspora communities for Passover.